 Tools such as Direct Debit and online giving help us to enable people to give more easily.

-We also need to communicate with people effectively to encourage them to give and explain how they can do so.
+Teaching and communication are vital to help encourage generous giving.
 The following resources and guidance have been produced to help churches encouarge giving.

 It is useful to have a message about giving that you can share with your potential givers.
 This can then be included appropriately in your communications and during worship.
 The following is an example that is shared on the Parish Giving Site: